-So, you can imagine my delight, upon returning to the Pole to Pole restaurant on Saga Sapphire, when I saw the banquet-sized cheese selection laid out for our first evening meal.
+So, you can imagine my delight when I saw the banquet-sized cheese selection laid out for our first evening meal.
 Of course, there were the amazing starters, soups, salads and mains to enjoy first, but after giving a cursory glance at the dessert menu, my eyes were instantly transfixed by the cheese list.

 Huge selection of different cheeses